Exmaralda-Org/teispeechtools/README.md

   - Parameters

       - the `language` of the utterance.
+If the header of the document specifies a language, the header value will take precedence.

 ## Segmentation according to transcription convention (CLI command `segmentize`)